nahlad

 Salting and concreting of the staircase

-The staircase is a chapter in the shrouding process itself and its construction requires precision and adherence to the correct procedures.
+The staircase is a chapter in the shuttering process itself and its construction requires precision and adherence to the correct procedures.
 It is necessary to solve each individual step with the correct shrouding so that the steps are equal in height and scale length.
 Underestimating this step will cause expensive additional adjustments to the cured concrete of the staircase.
-Shalling and concreting a staircase is a challenging job that must be well thought out and designed and involves several steps:
+Shuttering and concreting a staircase is a challenging job that must be well thought out and designed and involves several steps:

 Preparation: